elifesciences-publications/data-driven-analysis-lateralline/README.md

+This code is associated with the paper from Hartmann1 et al., An Image-based Data-Driven analysis of cellular architecturein a developing tissue. eLife, 2020. http://doi.org/10.7554/eLife.55913

 ## Image-Based Data-Driven Analysis of Cellular Architecture

 This repository hosts the code developed for and used in the paper entitled `"An Image-Based Data-Driven Analysis of Cellular Architecture in a Developing Tissue" (Hartmann et al., 2020)`.
 All code was written by Jonas Hartmann.